Inter-Cooperative Council at the University of Michigan: History

 In 1937, adhering to the Rochdale Principles of cooperation among cooperatives and continuing education, the four existing student cooperatives, the Michigan Socialist House, the Michigan Wolverine Eating Co-op, the Rochdale cooperative House and the yet to be renamed Girls' Cooperative House joined to form the Campus Cooperative Council.
 This organization later became known as the Inter-Cooperative Council and, in 1939, submitted a draft of its first constitution to be adopted and ratified by each of the cooperatives on campus.
 The increased economy, efficiency, and publicity gained through the establishment of the Inter-Cooperative Council facilitated the establishment of many more student cooperatives on Campus.
 This expansion reached its peak prior to the outbreak of World War II when the ICC consisted of 12 independent rooming and boarding houses.
 All of the organization's houses were rented until 1943 when Stevens House was purchased, named after Albert K. Stevens, an early supporter of the ICC.

 The ICC hired its first paid executive director, Luther H. Buchele, in 1951, although some students felt having paid leadership was at odds with cooperative values.
 Under his leadership, the Inter-Cooperative Council began a steady period of expansion from 1953 to 1978, during which several more houses were purchased and the North Campus Co-ops were constructed.

 Governance

 In accordance with the second Rochdale principle, democratic member control, ultimate authority in the organization lies with the board of directors.
-The ICC Board meets on Sundays, usually twice a month during the academic year (September to April) and one a month during the summer (May to August).
+The ICC Board meets on Mondays, typically twice a month.

-Board of Directors
+Board of directors

 The Board of Directors includes voting representatives from each house (one per house with the exceptions: 3 from Escher, 2 from MichMinnies), the chairpersons of standing committees (non-voting), and the General Manager (non-voting).

 Committees

-Each board member must serve on a committee.
+Each board member must serve on one of the following committees chaired by Vice Presidents (VPs).
 The committees are: